a16z-infra/companion-app/README.md

   <img width="879" alt="Screen Shot 2023-06-27 at 3 48 32 PM" src="https://github.com/a16z-infra/companion-app/assets/3489963/2793177d-c197-428a-95d5-0f66a5b1f6c4">

 e. **Supabase API key** (optional)
-If you prefer to use Supabsae, you will need to make a few simple code changes and fill out the Supabase credentials in .env.local.
-[Here](https://github.com/a16z-infra/ai-getting-started/blob/main/src/app/api/qa-pg-vector/route.ts) is an example from the[ AI Getting Started Stack](https://github.com/a16z-infra/ai-getting-started).
+If you prefer to use Supabsae, you will need to uncomment `VECTOR_DB=supabase` and fill out the Supabase credentials in `.env.local`.

 - Create a Supabase instance [here](https://supabase.com/dashboard/projects); then go to Project Settings -> API
 - `SUPABASE_URL` is the URL value under "Project URL"